|Nutritional Guidelines (per serving)|

 This peanut butter sauce is super easy to make with just four ingredients and a short time on the stove.
 It is a fantastic warm topping when drizzled over ice cream, pound cake, cheesecake, or bread pudding.
 You can even serve it with pancakes or biscuits for a decadent twist on an everyday breakfast.
 By swirling this peanut butter sauce into store-bought or homemade vanilla ice cream, you can turn ordinary into extraordinary.
 And a little spread on a brownie will make any chocolate and peanut butter fan jump with joy.

 The corn syrup in this recipe helps to create a smooth sauce, preventing the sugar to crystallize, and adds moisture and sweetness to the sauce as well.
 You can substitute dark corn syrup for the light; however, the more robust flavor of the dark corn syrup—versus the delicate sweetness of the light corn syrup—will affect the final taste of the sauce.

 - 2 tablespoons light corn syrup

-- Continue to cook, stirring constantly, until the sugar is dissolved and the sauce is smooth.
+Continue to cook, stirring constantly, until the sugar is dissolved and the sauce is smooth.
 Do not overcook or the sauce will become too thick.
 Add a bit of water if it is too thick.